Residential Exemptions -

 Somerville’s residential exemption is the highest in the Commonwealth.

 City of Malden.
-File by March 31, 2025 and must have owned & occupied the home as your primary residence as of January 1, 2024, for a tax burden exemption of up to $2,910.
+File by March 31, 2026 and must have owned & occupied the home as your primary residence as of January 1, 2025.

 Town of Concord.
-File by April 1, 2025 and must have owned & occupied the home as your primary residence as of January 1, 2024, for a tax burden exemption of up to $1,877.
+File by April 1, 2026 and must have owned & occupied the home as your primary residence as of January 1, 2025.

 Many municipalities, including and in addition to those listed above, also offer statutory reductions in property tax burdens for seniors who meet certain income/asset/employment status requirements, the blind, surviving spouses who have never remarried, and disabled veterans.

-Several towns on the Cape & Islands also offer residential exemptions (Provincetown, Truro, Wellfleet, Barnstable, Tisbury, West Tisbury, Oak Bluffs (TBD for FY2025), and Nantucket).
+Several towns on the Cape & Islands also offer residential exemptions (Provincetown, Truro, Wellfleet, Barnstable, Tisbury, West Tisbury, Oak Bluffs, and Nantucket).